qooyqpqy123/Ranking_Inference_Rep/README.md

 ## Data  <br />

 ### 1.1.
 Data Description <br />
-FRED-MD is a large macroeconomic database designed for the empirical analysis of “big data.”
-The datasets of monthly and quarterly observations mimic the coverage of datasets already used in the literature, but they add three appealing features.
-They are updated in real-time through the FRED database.
-They are publicly accessible, facilitating the replication of empirical work.  <br />
+4.1 million continuous ratings of 100 jokes from 73421 users: collected between Apirl 1999-May 2003. <br />
 ### 1.2.
 Data Availability <br />
- The original Dataset can be found in https://research.stlouisfed.org/econ/mccracken/fred-databases/. <br />
+ The original Dataset can be found in https://goldberg.berkeley.edu/jester-data/. <br />
- In our .zip file, the original Dataset is provided in the folder ``Code_Reproduction/Real_Data/Pre_process/current.csv." <br />
+ In our .zip file, the original Dataset is provided in the folder ``/Ranking_Inference_Reproduction/Real_Data/jester_1.csv" and `/Ranking_Inference_Reproduction/Real_Data/jester_2.csv" <br />
- The description of the data is provided in "Code_Reproduction/Real_Data/Pre_process/Description_of_Variables.pdf."  <br /> This description describes the meaning of all columns of this Dataset.
+Description:
+Data files contain anonymous ratings data from 73,421 users. <br />
+Ratings are real values ranging from -10.00 to +10.00 (the value "99" corresponds to "null" = "not rated").<br />
+One row per user <br />
+The first column gives the number of jokes rated by that user.
+The next 100 columns give the ratings for jokes 01 - 100. <br />

 ## Codes Description and Implementation Details:
- There are four folders under the folder: ``Code_Reproduction/Real_Data."  <br /> 1.
-Pre_process, <br />2.
-Prediction_Table_3 <br />  3.
-PCR_Adequate_Table4, <br /> 4.
-Sparse_Adequate_Table4. <br />
+ There are two folders under the folder: ``/Ranking_Inference_Reproduction/Real_Data/"  <br /> 1.
+Table 4, <br />2.
+Table 5-6 <br />
-### Folder `Code_Reproduction/Real_Data/Pre_process':
+### Folder `/Ranking_Inference_Reproduction/Real_Data/':
- It contains the codes for real data pre-processing.
-The document `current.csv' in that folder is downloaded from the website mentioned above. <br />
+ It contains the codes for reproduce results in Table 4 and Table 5-6.
+The document `jester_1.csv and jester_2.csv' in that folder is downloaded from the website mentioned above. <br />

- The code **realdata_read.R** contains the codes for pre-processing the data.
-The line 4 in "realdata_read.R", we have a variable called: "choose_time".
-If one lets choose_time=1 and run the codes, the output is the processed Dataset **realdata_115_126.csv**.
-If one lets choose_time=2, and run the codes, the output is the processed Dataset **realdata_189_126.csv**.<br />

- **Run time** of **realdata_read.R** is less than 3 min.

- Finally, for document "Description_of_Variables.pdf" inside that document, it contains a detailed description of all variables in the original dataset "current.csv". <br />

-### Folder `Code_Reproduction/Real_Data/Prediction_Table3':
-This folder contains the codes for reproducing the prediction results of Table 3 in our paper. <br />

-*For code file **realdata_prediction_115.R**, it first reads the data "realdata_115_126.csv" in that folder.
-On line 54 of this file, there is a variable "j ."If we set j=49 and run the codes, we reproduce the line "HOUSTNE" line during "08.2010-02.2020" in Table 3.
-If we set j=81 and run the codes, we reproduce the line "GS5" line during "08.2010-02.2020" in Table 3. <br />

-*For code file **realdata_prediction_189.R**, it first reads the data "realdata_189_126.csv" in that folder.
-On the line 54 of this file, there is a variable "j".
-If we set j=49, and run the codes, we reproduce the line "HOUSTNE" line during "02.1992-10.2007" in Table 3.
-If we set j=81 and run the codes, we reproduce the line "GS5" line during "02.1992-10.2007" in Table 3. <br />

-For both .R files, the output is printed in lines 149-161 and 189 for different methods: Lasso (sparse linear regression), PCR (latent factor regression), Ridge (Ridge regression), El-Net (Elastic Net), RF (Random Forest), and FarmSelect (Factor adjusted Lasso), respectively.

- **Run time** of **realdata_prediction_115.R** and **realdata_prediction_189.R** are less than 10 min.

-### Folder `Code_Reproduction/Real_Data/PCR_Adequate_Table4':
-This folder contains the codes for reproducing the hypothesis testing results of column "LA_factor" of Table 4 in our paper. <br />

-*For code file **Real_data_PCR_115.R**, it first reads the data "realdata_115_126.csv" in that folder.
-On line 17 of this file, there is a variable "j."
-If we set j=49 and run the codes, we reproduce the line "HOUSTNE", column "LA_factor," during "08.2010-02.2020" in Table 4.
-If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "08.2010-02.2020" in Table 4. <br />

-*For code file **Real_data_PCR_189.R**, it first reads the data "realdata_189_126.csv" in that folder.
-Line 17 of this file has a variable "j".
-If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "LA_factor," during "02.1992-10.2007" in Table 4.
-If we set j=81 and run the codes, we reproduce the line "GS5" line, column "LA_factor", during "02.1992-10.2007" in Table 4. <br />

-For both .R files, the outputs are p-values of the test on whether PCR is adequate.
+ The code **Table4.R** contains the codes for reproducing Table 4 of the real data analysis.
+The setting of the paper is given in line 96, one only need to run this code file directly.
+The outputs are given in line 133-134 and lines 265-271.
+We also mark their corresponding reproduced columns in Table 4.<br />

-**Run time** of **Real_data_PCR_115.R** and **Real_data_PCR_189.R** are less than 10 min.
+  **Run time** of **Table4.R** is less than 10 min.

-### Folder `Code_Reproduction/Real_Data/Sparse_Adequate_Table4':
-This folder contains the codes for reproducing the hypothesis testing results of column "SP_Linear" of Table 4 in our paper.

-*For code file **Real_data_Sparse_115.R**, it first reads the data "realdata_115_126.csv" in that folder.
-On the line 94 of this file, there is a variable "j".
-If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "SP_Linear," during "08.2010-02.2020" in Table 4.
-If we set j=81 and run the codes, we reproduce the line "GS5" line, column "SP_Linear", during "08.2010-02.2020" in Table 4. <br />

-*For code file **Real_data_Sparse_189.R**, it first reads the data "realdata_189_126.csv" in that folder.
-On line 94 of this file, there is a variable "j".
-If we set j=49, and run the codes, we reproduce the line "HOUSTNE", column "SP_Linear," during "02.1992-10.2007" in Table 4.
-If we set j=81 and run the codes, we reproduce the line "GS5" line, column "SP_Linear", during "02.1992-10.2007" in Table 4. <br />

-For both .R files, the outputs are p-values of the test on whether Sparse Regression is adequate.
+  The code **Table5-6.R** contains the codes for reproducing Tables 5 and 6 of the real data analysis.
+The setting of the paper is given in line 101, one only need to set up these parameters according to the different settings of Table 5 and 6 in our paper and run this code file directly.
+The outputs are given in lines 269-279.
+We also mark their corresponding reproduced columns in Table 5-6.<br />

-**Run time** of **Real_data_Sparse_115.R** and **Real_data_Sparse_189.R** are less than 10 min.
+ **Run time** of **Table5-6.R** is less than 10 min.

 # 2. **Simulation Studies** <br />

 ## Codes Description and Implementation Details: